540/CleanCode/src/SOLID/LiskovSubstitutionPrinciple/Readme.md

 This is the expected behavior, because when we use inheritance we assume that the child class inherits everything that the superclass has.
 The child class extends the behavior but never reduces it.

-## ¿ What are the benefits of using the Liskov substitution principle ?
+## ¿ What are the benefits of using the Liskov Substitution Principle ?

 1 - It promotes coherence and consistency in class design, which makes code easier to understand and maintain.